Back to Blog

 Is per-call or per-minute billing better for small business?

 Per-minute billing is better for most small businesses.
-The median small business call lasts 2 to 3 minutes, which means per-minute billing (Trillet at $0.20/min, Phonely at $0.25/min) costs less per call than per-call billing (Smith.ai at $2.10 to $2.40/call).
-Per-call billing only wins if your average call exceeds 8 to 10 minutes.
+A typical small business call lasts 2 to 3 minutes, which means per-minute billing (Trillet at $0.20/min, Phonely at $0.25/min) costs less per call than per-call billing (AIRA and UpFirst at $1.50/call).
+Per-call billing only wins if your average call exceeds roughly 8 to 10 minutes.

 Can an AI receptionist handle multiple calls at the same time?